undeadwanderer/undead-userscripts/README.md

 **derpibooru-upload-tag** — Fills in a "safe" tag on the new upload screen on Derpibooru (doesn't always work).

-**eqd-page-title-cleanup** — Retitles Equestria Daily's pages for convenience.
+**eqd-page-title-cleanup** — Retitles Equestria Daily's pages for readability and more convenient bookmarking.